 Lowering the Tenor Partial Change: B2/C3 to G#2/A2

-On most vertical pianos and nearly all grands under six feet, the default B2/C3 partial change is found at the low end of the long bridge.
-This area is often subject to scaling challenges and transitions, such as between plain wire and wound bichords, and from the long bridge to the bass bridge.
-Placing a partial change in this sensitive region can intensify these existing problems.
-By lowering the partial change and moving it away from this zone, tuning results are generally improved.
+For most vertical pianos and almost all grands under six feet in length, the FAC’s default B2/C3 partial change is situated at the low end of the long bridge.
+This low end of the long bridge is susceptible to scaling challenges and transitions, such as the switch between plain wire and wound bichords, as well as the transition from the long bridge to the bass bridge.
+Introducing a partial change in this sensitive area can exacerbate these pre-existing problems.
+By lowering the partial change and moving it away from this zone, tuning results are generally improved and greater stability is achieved.

-Applying and Correcting Partial Changes
+Applying and Correcting Partial Changes in Piano Tuning

-Benefits of Lowered and Corrected Partial Changes
+Benefits of Lowering and Correcting Partial Changes